BazzaCuda/ffmpegparams/README.md

 Make sure that ffmpegparams.bat and ffmpegparams.ini are in the same folder as ffmpegparams.exe

-The .ini file contains some common examples for the output switches which will be loaded when the program launches.
+The .ini file contains some common examples of ffmpeg output switches and will be loaded when the program launches.

 The .bat file contains a skeleton batch file which will report an overall duration time for the entire batch job when it finishes.
 This file is read each time you press the GO button.